 SDSU claimed both Summit League regular-season and postseason tournament titles her first three seasons on the bench and in her four years with the Jacks they have compiled a 94-41 overall record, including a 55-11 mark in league play.

 A native of Duluth, Minn., Nord has previously coached at the NCAA Division II and Division III levels.
 During the 2009-10 season, she helped lead the University of Chicago (Ill.) to a 19-7 record and a berth in the NCAA Division III National Tournament.
-She then served as a graduate assistant at Wayne State College (Neb.), where she was part of a coaching staff that helped lead the Wildcats to a 26-4 overall record, a first-place regular season finish in the Northern Sun Intercollegiate Conference and a berth in the NCAA Division II Central Regional.
+In 2010-11, she served as a graduate assistant at Wayne State College (Neb.), where she was part of a coaching staff that helped lead the Wildcats to a 26-4 overall record, a regular season title in the Northern Sun Intercollegiate Conference and a berth in the NCAA Division II Central Regional.

 Nord played collegiately at the University of Wisconsin-Superior for three seasons, serving as team captain for one year.
-She averaged more than 10 points per game for her career, including an average of 10.3 points per game during the 2007-08 campaign, when she shot 45 percent from behind the three-point line.
+She averaged more than 10 points per game for her career and during the 2007-08 campaign she shot 45 percent from behind the three-point line.

-Nord earned a bachelor’s degree in sociology at UWS in 2009, and has completed a master’s degree in sports pedagogy at South Dakota State.
+Nord earned a bachelor’s degree in sociology at University of Wisconsin-Superior in 2009, and has completed a master’s degree in sports pedagogy at South Dakota State.